tom-howard/acs6121/docs/course/robot/task.md

 ## Real-World Exploration

-Develop the ROS node(s) to allow a TurtleBot3 Waffle to autonomously explore a real-world environment containing various obstacles.
+Develop the ROS node(s) to allow a TurtleBot3 Waffle to autonomously explore a **real-world environment** containing various obstacles.
 The robot must explore as much of the environment as possible in 90 seconds without crashing into anything!

+This task is assessed in a real world environment, **^^NOT^^ in simulation**!

 !!! success "Real Waffle Essential Exercises"